-Peaky Blinders is a UK television series, currently in its fifth season.
+Peaky Blinders is a UK television series, currently in its sixth season.
 The series tells the story the fictional Shelby family, and their criminal exploits, in the immediate aftermath of World War I. The TV show is lauded for its stylish cinematography, and, like the series, The Peaky Blinders Cocktail Book is visually stunning.
 The photographs of the cocktails align to the period and style of the Peaky Blinders TV series, with vintage-looking glassware, lots of timber and wood elements, bartenders dressed in waistcoats, amber lighting and golden tones.
 Photographs from the TV series accompany the cocktail photos and recipes.

 The cocktails are not original/unique to the show (as far as I can tell) - they're classic cocktails named after characters in the series, for example:

 The table of contents, and the order of recipes in the book, is sorted by the primary spirit in the cocktails, which fall into three categories: Whiskey, Gin, and Other Spirits.
 It makes it convenient to flip to the style of cocktail you'd like to make.
 There are 15 whiskey-based recipes, 15 gin-based recipes, and 10 "other" spirit recipes (generally rum and cognac).